 Throughout the 20th century, Pike County experienced various social and economic changes, including the Great Depression and the Civil Rights Movement.
 Today, Pike County remains primarily rural, with farming, timber, and tourism driving its economy.
 The stunning natural landscapes, such as the Ouachita National Forest and Lake Greeson, attract visitors who come to enjoy outdoor recreational activities and explore the rich history of the area.

-This timeline provides a condensed summary of the historical journey of Pike County, Arkansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pike County, Arkansas.

 • 1830: Pike County was established by the Territorial Legislature of Arkansas.